shamemezahid/Jellal-s-Quest/README.md

 ## Platform:
   Microsoft Windows 10 used, XP or higher should support.
-##
+## Library:
-  Library: iGraphics (a wrapper library for OpenGL) for the GUI. and C++ for the main program.
+  iGraphics (a wrapper library for OpenGL) for the GUI and C++ for the main program.
-##
+## Tools Used:
-  Tools: Microsoft Visual Studio (version: 2012 was used here)
+  Microsoft Visual Studio 2012 Community Edition.

 ## Limitaions:
   We could have taken the user’s name as input and store it in the highscore section.
 Background music and more sound effects could have been added.
 Due to limitations of the iGraphics library images with Transparent Background could not have been added.
 This was our first desktop application project.
 We have gathered experience through this project.
 This project was made with iGraphics library, which has certain limitations.

 ## Installation:
   Install Microsoft Visual Studio And Open the .sln file.